-I went to Hawaii a few years ago, and I saw all sorts of animals whilst there.
-From cage diving with tiger sharks to the beautiful butterflies in the evening, the islands were teeming with life.
-If you are going to Hawaii, then read on, so you know what to expect from the beautiful Pacific islands.
+I went to Hawaii a few years ago and saw many animals there.
+The islands were teeming with life, from cage diving with tiger sharks to the beautiful butterflies in the evening.
+If you are going to Hawaii, read on to know what to expect from the beautiful Pacific islands.

 There are many islands in Hawaii.
-If you would like to find out which animals you can see on each then the information here should help.
+If you would like to find out which animals you can see on each, then the information should help.

 Hawaiian Hoary Bat

-This bat is endemic to the island of Hawaii and is found on the islands of Hawaii and Kauai.
-They may also be present in Kahoolawe Island.
-They are very rare and are listed as endangered.
+This bat is endemic to Hawaii and is found on Hawaii and Kauai’s islands.
+They may also be present on Kahoolawe Island.
+They are scarce and are listed as endangered.

 Brush-tailed Rock Wallaby

-The brush-tailed rock wallaby is the only marsupial in Hawaii, and one of only nine species of marsupial in North America.
-The rock-wallaby can grow up to 58 cm in length, with its tail doubling this size.
-They have grey-brown fur and can weigh up to 8 kgs.
+The brush-tailed rock wallaby is the only marsupial in Hawaii.
+The rock wallaby can grow up to 58 cm in length, with its tail doubling this size.
+They have grey-brown fur and can weigh up to 8 kg.

-The only place to have a chance to see the only marsupial in Hawaii is in Oahu.
-In 1916, a pair escaped leading to a small population of the brush-tailed rock-wallaby living today in Kalihi Valley.
+The only place to have a chance to see the only marsupial in Hawaii is Oahu.
+In 1916, a pair escaped leading to a small population of the brush-tailed rock wallaby living today in Kalihi Valley.

 Hawaiian monk seal

-The Hawaiian monk seal is the only other mammal that is native to the Hawaiian Islands, and it is one of the two monk seals that are left in the world.
-There are approximately 1,400 left and are a conservation reliant endangered species.
+The Hawaiian monk seal is the only mammal native to the Hawaiian Islands and one of the two monk seal species left in the world.
+There are approximately 1,400 left, and they are a conservation-reliant endangered species.

 Males can weigh up to 400 pounds (180 kg) and 7 feet (2.1 m) in length, while females can weigh up to 600 pounds (270 kg) and 8 feet in length (2.4 km).

-The Hawaiian monk seal can be spotted basking on the beaches of the Leewards islands.
+The Hawaiian monk seal can be spotted on the Leewards Islands’ beaches.

 Northern Elephant Seal

-As a result of millions of years of evolutionary adaptation, the Northern Elephant Seal thrives in the Pacific Ocean.
-Although not the largest mammal in the ocean, their name is derived from their size and their elephant trunk-like proboscis.
+As a result of millions of years, the Northern Elephant Seal thrives in the Pacific Ocean.
+Although not the largest mammal in the ocean, their name is derived from their size and elephant trunk-like proboscis.

 These are difficult to spot in Hawaii as they live at sea most of their time, only coming to land to give birth, breed, and molt.